0x3EF8/Nero-2.0/docs/README.md

 ## API Documentation

-For detailed information about Nero 2.0's API, please refer to our [API Documentation](docs/API.md).
+For detailed information about Nero 2.0's API, please refer to our [API Documentation](API.md).

 ## Changelog

-To see a list of recent changes and updates to Nero 2.0, check out our [Changelog](CHANGELOG.md).
+To see a list of recent changes and updates to Nero 2.0, check out our [Changelog](../CHANGELOG.md).

 ## Credits

-- The base of this project is built upon [fca-unofficial](https://github.com/VangBanLaNhat/fca-unofficial) library by VangBanLaNhat.
+- **fca-unofficial Library**: The foundation of this project is built upon the [fca-unofficial](https://github.com/VangBanLaNhat/fca-unofficial) library by VangBanLaNhat.
-- Nero 2.0 was developed by Jay Patrick Cano and other Hexclan members.
+- **John Paul Caigas**: Acknowledged for modifying the fca-unofficial library to ensure compatibility, as the original version was not functioning correctly.
+- **Melvin Jones Gallano Repol**: Thanked for his invaluable support and contributions throughout the development of Nero 2.0.